 After School Learning Tree Open Presented by Asymchem

 Welcome to the After School Learning Tree Open.
 Thank you to Asymchem for sponsoring the Open and allowing us to put over $4000 in total prize money in the event!
-The tournament will be held on August 13-15, 2021 in San Diego, California, USA.
+The tournament was held on August 13-15, 2021 in San Diego, California, USA.
 Feel free to scroll through the whole page, or jump to any of the following sections:

 Schedule of Events